-- Access to the CaseWare audit methodology and software (fees apply), compliant with the International Standards on Auditing (ISA). - Access to Plenitude Financial Crime Risk and Compliance tools and resources. - The HLB Audit Manual which provides policies and procedures which are benchmarked against international auditing, quality control, independence, and ethics standards.
-The HLB Audit Manual is provided in multiple languages and a new, updated version was published in 2022. - Protocols that enable HLB firms to consult with the Technical Director, the IAC and, if necessary, other audit specialists in other member firms - A comprehensive intranet service that includes up-to-date information for HLB firms on auditing, financial reporting, ethics and independence standards, and guidance on applying them effectively.
+- access to the CaseWare audit methodology and software (fees apply), compliant with the International Standards on Auditing (ISA). - access to Plenitude Financial Crime Risk and Compliance tools and resources (fees apply). - the HLB Audit Manual which provides policies and procedures which are benchmarked against international auditing, quality control, independence, and ethics standards.
+The HLB Audit Manual is provided in multiple languages and updates are published regularly to reflect changes in auditing standards. - protocols that enable HLB firms to consult with the Technical Director, the International Assurance Committee (IAC) and, if necessary, other audit specialists in other member firms. - a comprehensive intranet service that includes up-to-date information for HLB firms on auditing, financial reporting, ethics and independence standards, and guidance on how to apply them effectively.